Julian-Goh/TMS-Lite-Software-General/README.md

 pip install -r requirements.txt

 # Step 2:
-After installing requirments.txt, navigate to ...pythonpath/Lib/site-packages/openpyxl/drawing/image.py and replace the entire image.py script with the one from edit-openpyxl-image (in this repository)
+After installing requirments.txt, navigate to ...python path or virtualenv path/Lib/site-packages/openpyxl/drawing/image.py and replace the entire image.py script with the one from edit-openpyxl-image (in this repository)

 # Step 3:
 Install dependencies from the DEPENDENCIES folder in this repository.
 Required dependencies, (a) Hikvision MVS & (b) Microsoft Visual C++ 2015-2019 Redistributable